Grace Elliott: Later life

 Although many of her friends met their deaths, including Madame du Barry, Elliott did not.
-She narrowly avoided death and was released after the Reign of Terror came to an end, not before she had been confined in a total to four different prisons by the Republican government.
+She narrowly avoided death and was released after the Reign of Terror came to an end, not before she had been confined in a total of four different prisons by the Republican government.
 In later years, there were rumours that she had an attachment with Napoleon Bonaparte, but had rejected his offer of marriage.
 She died a wealthy woman at Ville d'Avray, in present-day Hauts-de-Seine, in May 1823, while a lodger with the commune's mayor.

 She was buried in Père Lachaise Cemetery.

 Works

 Depictions in film and literature

-A dramatic portrayal of part of her life is contained in Eric Rohmer's 2001 film The Lady and the Duke.
+A dramatic portrayal of part of her life is contained in Eric Rohmer's 2001 historical drama and dystopian film The Lady and the Duke.
 English actress Lucy Russell played Elliott and Jean-Claude Dreyfus played the Duke of Orleans.
+The film received praise for its use of digital technology to recreate 18th-century Paris, but was also attacked in France for its graphic violence and harsh criticism of revolutionary terror and some even accused the film of being aristocratic propaganda.
+When asked about the controversy, lead actress Lucy Russell replied: "There does seem to be a great problem, not just in France, but every country has problems facing up to the nasty parts of its history.
+But there's a reason it was called the Terror."

 Grace Elliott also appears as a major character in Hallie Rubenhold's novel The French Lesson (Doubleday, 2016).